vghpe/jamble/docs/knob-npc-integration.md

 ## Future Considerations

-1. **Animation System**: Retract/spawn animations are currently instant (marked with TODO)
+1. **Multiple NPCs**: System supports multiple NPCs but only one is active
-2. **Win State Handler**: Crescendo threshold callback needs implementation
+2. **Knob Slot System**: Knobs occupy slots in the level layout
-3. **Multiple NPCs**: System supports multiple NPCs but only one is active
+3. **Currency System**: Top hits give 5 currency, side hits give 1 currency
-4. **Knob Respawn**: Manual respawn system needs integration with control station UI
+4. **Animation Refinement**: Current animations use placeholder squash timing, can be tuned for feel